Russian Arrested in Spain 'Over US Election Hacking'

 What ridiculous nonsense!
 Everyone knows Putin did it.

-MOD: Please Fix article title (Score:4, Insightful)
+MOD: Please Fix article title (Score:5, Informative)

 * https://krebsonsecurity.com/20... [krebsonsecurity.com]